-Wondering how to deal with thrips?
+Wondering what thrips are and how to deal with them?
 Keep reading, I've got great solutions for ya!

 I recently had a bad thrip infestation that devastated my plants and left them dead and sad within days.